 While we tend to steer readers towards globally diversified, low-cost index funds and eschew active management, Questwealth gets its right by offering the lowest management fees at 0.25%, along with a proven performance record with its active portfolios.

 Nest Wealth’s unique subscription model makes its platform ideal for investors with large accounts.
 Specifically, once your portfolio has crossed the $250,000 threshold, Nest Wealth’s fees are comparable to even the lowest cost do-it-yourself investing strategies.

 Which Robo-Advisor is Best?

 If I had to declare one robo-advisor the winner, I’d go with Wealthsimple.
 In fact, that’s where my wife’s RRSP is held.
 Wealthsimple is arguably the largest and most popular robo-advisor in Canada for a reason.
 It’s easy to open an account, easy to transfer existing accounts to Wealthsimple, and its low-cost structure is ideal for most investors.
-Plus, take advantage of our exclusive offer for Young & Thrifty readers: open and fund a Wealthsimple account with $500 and get a $50 cash bonus!
+Here’s another excellent reason to sign-up: new customers who open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.

 Questwealth has the experience, customer service, and is the lowest-cost provider.
 However, the actively managed portfolios can be a turn-off for investors who have embraced passively managed index investing.
 If you’re looking for the lowest of the low fees, learn more about Questwealth Portfolios.